UltraCakeBakery/nato-phonetic-alphabet/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/npm/nato-phonetic-alphabet@latest"/>
 ````
-> Note: The link is provided by jsdelivr.net - a free for open source CDN. <br>
+> Note: The link is provided by [jsDelivr - A free, fast, and reliable CDN for open source](https://www.jsdelivr.com/).
+Please read their [term and conditions](https://www.jsdelivr.com/terms) before you start using this link in production.
-> We do **not** guarantee that this link will work indefinitely.

 ## Examples: